-Provide for annual funding augmentations for local child support agencies (LCSAs) to cover increased operational costs and mitigate impacts of 16 years of static funding to counties.
+- Provide for annual funding augmentations for local child support agencies (LCSAs) to cover increased operational costs and mitigate impacts of 16 years of static funding to counties; - Include statewide allocation methodology that considers the myriad disparate factors faced by individual LCSAs and that adequately supports local operations in achieving performance potential and services to families; - Develop equitable funding allocations for LCSAs that addresses the significant variations in local cost of doing business;

-- Include statewide allocation methodology that considers the myriad disparate factors faced by individual LCSAs and that adequately supports local operations in achieving performance potential and services to families. - Develop equitable funding allocations for LCSAs that addresses the significant variations in local cost of doing business. - Provide funding protection for LCSAs who may be at risk of having funding shifted due to the possible reallocation of program funds and subsequent implementation of a revised funding allocation methodology. - Allow for the pass-thru of federal incentive funds to LCSAs as a method to increase county performance and local child support collections.
+- Provide funding protection for LCSAs who may be at risk of having funding shifted due to the possible reallocation of program funds and subsequent implementation of a revised funding allocation methodology; and - Allow for the pass-thru of federal incentive funds to LCSAs as a method to increase county performance and local child support collections.

-S64.
-Vacation Rentals and Transient Occupancy Tax Collection
+S72.
+Short Term Rentals and Transient Occupancy Tax Collection

-The rapid growth of the online home sharing economy poses many challenges to local municipalities.
-One such challenge is the identification of vacation homes that are operating without the required permits and certificates, and the resulting difficulty in collection of Transient Occupancy Tax (TOT).
+The rapid growth of the online short term rental economy poses many challenges to local municipalities.
+Short term rentals are those uses currently defined as vacation rentals (TVR) and hosted rentals (THR).
+One such challenge is the identification of short term rental homes that are operating without the required permits and certificates, and the resulting difficulty in collection of Transient Occupancy Tax (TOT).
 Due to real concerns for their users' privacy and safety, most online sites do not post actual property addresses or full names and contact information for their users.
 This poses a challenge to governments in properly identifying illegal operators, and to Tax Collectors in properly identifying the appropriate entity to tax.
-Additionally, due to the ease of registration and a lack of proper instruction, many individuals engaged in the home sharing economy are not aware of Sonoma County's permitting and TOT requirements.
-Requiring online home sharing sites to collect and share information with local governments, as well as to collect TOT and allow for audits, will significantly improve tax compliance and remove the competitive advantage non-payers enjoy.
+Additionally, due to the ease of registration and a lack of proper instruction, many individuals engaged in the short term rental economy are not aware of Sonoma County's permitting and TOT requirements.
+Requiring online short term rental sites to collect and share information with local governments, as well as to collect TOT and allow for audits, will significantly improve tax compliance and remove the competitive advantage non-payers enjoy.